Loan payments, in general, primarily consist of principal and interest.

-Fear not, as there is a simple answer to what business loan principal is, how it affects what you pay in interest and how you can drive it down with targeted payments.
+We’ll dive into how the loan principal affects what you pay in interest and how you can lower the principal amount with targeted principal payments.

-For example, say you graduated from college and incurred $100,000 in student debt.
-That total is considered the original loan principal.
-In a few years, after you have paid off half of that total, your remaining balance is $50,000, plus any accrued interest.
-Fifty-thousand is then considered your principal balance.
+For example, if you graduated from college and incurred $100,000 in student debt, that total is considered the original loan principal.
+After you’ve paid off half of that total, the remaining $50,000 — aside from any accrued interest — is considered your principal balance.

-A bond’s principal — also referred to as “par” or “face value”— is the amount listed on the bond itself.
-In other words, it’s the amount of money the issuer owes to the bondholder upon maturity.
-It does not include the interest — or coupon — that accrues over the bond’s life.
+A bond’s principal — also referred to as par or face value — is the amount listed on the bond itself.
+It’s the amount of money the issuer owes to the bondholder upon maturity.
+It doesn’t include the interest — or coupon — that accrues over the bond’s life.
 When the maturity date is reached, the face value plus any accumulated money is paid out by the issuer.

 For example, a standard par value is $1,000.
-With a term of one year and a 5% coupon rate, you can expect to be paid $1,050 — your bond principal plus $50 in accrued money.
+With a term of 1 year and a 5% coupon rate, you can expect to be paid $1,050 — your bond principal plus $50 in accrued money.